becash143/proxmox-vm-bulk-migrate/TESTING.md

 If this fails, that's the first useful bug report — send me the error.

+Run every command below **from the repo root**, in the same directory each time. `discover` looks for `queries/discover_*.sql` relative to your current directory (not the binary's location), and all commands share `vmmigrate-state.json` the same way — if you move the binary elsewhere or `cd` around between steps, you'll get a confusing "no such file" error that has nothing to do with Steampipe or Proxmox.
+If you'd rather not stay in one directory, pass `--vsphere-sql` / `--proxmox-sql` / `--state` explicitly instead.

 ## 2. Discover (read-only, safe)

 ```